 The Audit Committee is directly responsible for the selection of the independent registered public accountant to be retained to audit the Company's financial statements and internal control over financial reporting, and once retained, the independent registered public accountant reports directly to the Audit Committee.
 The independent auditors are ultimately accountable to the Committee and the Board.
 The Audit Committee consults with and reviews recommendations made by the independent registered public accountant with respect to financial statements, financial records and financial controls of the Company and makes recommendations to the Board of Directors as it deems appropriate from time to time.
 The Audit Committee is responsible for approving both audit and non-audit services to be provided by the independent registered public accountant.
 The Audit Committee is currently composed of three directors, all three of whom the Board of Directors has determined to be independent as that term is defined by applicable NASDAQ listing standards and SEC rules.
-In accordance with applicable NASDAQ standards that Mr. Alessi is an audit committee financial expert, as defined in Item 407(d)(5) of Regulation S-K. The Audit Committee operates under a written charter adopted by the Board of Directors in January 2006, which is available on the Company's website at www.he-equipment.com.
+In accordance with applicable NASDAQ listing standards, the Company's Audit Committee was required to consist solely of independent directors by February 2007 and the Company has complied with those standards.
+The Board has determined, in accordance with applicable NASDAQ standards that Mr. Alessi is an audit committee financial expert, as defined in Item 407(d)(5) of Regulation S-K. The Audit Committee operates under a written charter adopted by the Board of Directors in January 2006, which is available on the Company's website at www.he-equipment.com.